t52ta6ek/2300ADS-CPM/58kCPMv1.85_work/README.md

 <b>Experimental boot EPROM</b><br>
 This can be used to turn an NCP control unit into a headless CP/M system.<br>
-BOOTPROM.MAC  - Experimental boot EPROM for Network Control Processor.
+BOOTPROM.MAC  - Experimental boot EPROM for Network Control Processor.<br>
 BOOTPROM.LNK  - PLinkII linker command file for BOOTPROM.MAC<br>

 <b>Utilities required to build 2300 ADS CP/M</b><br>